wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

  rainforest species have this type of fruit.
 Opposite leaves are common in these species, also.

-## Family RUTACEAE - The Citrus family.
+## Family Rutaceae - the Citrus family.

 The family includes 150 genera and 1,600 species, of which 40 genera and 335 species occur in Australia.